Labrador News, Articles & Information

 Frisco Shedding Blade Dog Brush

-Bathe you Labrador at least once a month
+Bathe Your Labrador at Least Once a Month

 Need more information?
-Check out the AKC website for additional tips on How To Groom Your Labrador.
+You can also visit the American Kennel Club website for additional tips on How To Groom Your Labrador Retriever.

 Wanna know when we have pups available?